How To Protect Your Business From a Lawsuit

 - Breach of fiduciary duty

-- Products liability for defective products or a business’s failure to warn of a dangerous product
+- Product liability claims for defective products or a business’s failure to warn of a dangerous product

 - Premises liability for when a customer is injured or experiences property damage due to hazardous conditions

-- Other companies (breach of contract, intellectual property)
+- Other companies for breach of contract or intellectual property claims

-- Shareholders and business partners (breach of fiduciary duty, intellectual property)
+- Shareholders and business partners for breach of fiduciary duty

 Ultimately, who sues will depend on what happened and the legal claims involved.